tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

 ---

 ## Overview
-In this article, our focus is on understanding and tackling overfitting issues that may emerge during the `Decision Trees` training process.
+In this article, our focus is on understanding and tackling overfitting issues that may emerge during the training of `Decision Trees`.
 We will delve into various techniques that can be employed to mitigate overfitting and enhance the model's generalization ability, equipping you with the tools to address this challenge effectively.

-Please think of the training tree as a map explaining to us how the model predicts.
+Think of the Decision tree as a map explaining to us how the model makes predictions.
 Looking at the following image, in depth1, left node, 50 samples with a petal width less than 0.8 cm are all setosa, showing petal width is excellent for identifying setosa.
 In other leaf nodes (depth2), petal width is used again; however, the Gini value is not zero this time, and some flower types are mixed.
 If we keep dividing, we might make purer groups, but there's a risk of **overfitting**.
-Overfitting is like trying too hard to fit everything perfectly, making the model less useful for new samples it has yet to see.
+Overfitting is like trying too hard to fit everything perfectly, making the model less useful for new data that the algorithm has yet to see.
 In decision trees, overfitting occurs when leaf nodes have high purity, indicated by Gini values close to zero or zero in classification problems, and very low MSE in regression problems during training.
 <div align="center">
   <img src="../images/DecisionTree.png" width="400" alt="Figure1 -Decision Tree">
 </div>

 ### Overfitting
-The decision tree algorithm is prone to overfitting because it has unlimmited freedom.
+The decision tree algorithm is prone to overfitting because it has unlimited freedom.
 To prevent overfitting, we can limit this freedom through hyperparameter tuning.

 The code block trains a decision trees classifier with no restrictions.
 The resulting tree will have all leaf nodes with Gini impurity equal to 0, indicating a perfect fit to the data.
 However, this may lead to overfitting and poor performance on new data.
 It's worth noting that some leaf nodes may only have one or two samples, making the tree less generalizable.